 Later, Daniel’s mother, Mayse, shows up and causes problems for both Daniel and Maggie.
 Those problems endanger Maggie’s life.

-In the end, Maggie and Daniel reconcile, have a child, and their Happily Ever After.
+In the end, Maggie and Daniel reconcile, have a child, and get their happily ever after.

 Upside

-Aside from finishing the book… Maggie is a fairly nice character.
+Aside from finishing the book…?
+Well, Maggie is a fairly nice character.

 Downside